 - (a) An applicant who wishes to enter courses leading to a Bachelor's degree shall be admitted only if he satisfies the minimum University entrance requirements under Regulation G 3 below or has been exempted therefrom.
 In addition to satisfying the minimum University entrance requirements, the applicant shall satisfy any additional requirements for admission into the curriculum he intends to enter. - (b) An applicant who wishes to become a candidate for a higher degree shall apply for admission by the date prescribed.
-In addition to satisfying the requirements for admission to the curriculum concerned, an applicant who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English is required to obtain: - a score of 550 or above in the paper-based Test of English as a Foreign Language (TOEFL) or a score of 213 in the computer-based TOEFL or a score of 80 in the internet-based TOEFL1; or - (ii) a minimum overall band of 6 with no subtest lower than 5.5 in the International English Language Testing System (IELTS)2; or - (iii) Grade C or above in the Overseas General Certificate of Education (GCE); or - (iv) Grade C or above in the International General Certificate of Secondary Education (IGCSE);or - (v) Grade C or above in the Cambridge Test of Proficiency in English Language; unless in exceptional circumstances he is exempted from this requirement by the Board of Graduate Studies upon the recommendation of the Board of Faculty or Board of Studies in the case of MPhil and PhD candidates; or by the relevant Board of the Faculty or Board of Studies, in the case of higher degrees by coursework. - (c) An applicant may be required to attend personally before a selection board.
+In addition to satisfying the requirements for admission to the curriculum concerned, an applicant who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English is required to obtain: - a score of 550 or above in the paper-based Test of English as a Foreign Language (TOEFL) or a score of 213 in the computer-based TOEFL or a score of 80 in the internet-based TOEFL'; or - (ii) a minimum overall band of 6 with no subtest lower than 5.5 in the International English Language Testing System (IELTS); or - (iii) Grade C or above in the Overseas General Certificate of Education (GCE); or - (iv) Grade C or above in the International General Certificate of Secondary Education (IGCSE); or - (v) Grade C or above in the Cambridge Test of Proficiency in English Language; unless in exceptional circumstances he is exempted from this requirement by the Board of Graduate Studies upon the recommendation of the Board of Faculty or Board of Studies in the case of MPhil and PhD candidates; or by the relevant Board of the Faculty or Board of Studies, in the case of higher degrees by coursework. - (c) An applicant may be required to attend personally before a selection board. - (d) A student of the University is required to observe the General Regulations, and those regulations and procedures which govern admission requirements, registration, attendance and absence, assessments, discontinuation, fees and charges.

-1 Applicants for admission to read for an MPhil, a PhD degree or a higher degree by coursework in the Faculty of Arts (except those seeking admission to the School of Chinese and the Centre of Buddhist Studies) are also required to obtain a Test of Written English (TWE) score of 4.0 or above or an Essay Rating score of 4.0 or above in the computer-based TOEFL or a Writing score of 25 or above in the internet-based TOEFL.
+Applicants for admission to read for an MPhil, a PhD degree or a higher degree by coursework in the Faculty of Arts (except those seeking admission to the School of Chinese and the Centre of Buddhist Studies) are also required to obtain a Test of Written English (TWE) score of 4 or above or a Writing score of 25 or above in the internet-based TOEFL.

-2 Applicants for admission to read for an MPhil, a PhD degree or a higher degree by coursework in the Faculty of Arts (except those seeking admission to the centre of Buddist Studies) are required to obtain a score of overall band of 7 with no subtest lower than 5.5 in the IELTS.
+Applicants for admission to read for an MPhil, a PhD degree or a higher degree by coursework in the Faculty of Arts (except those seeking admission to the Centre of Buddhist Studies) are required to obtain a score of overall band of 7 with no subtest lower than 5.5 in the IELTS.